To The Point

-Sign up for my newsletter, The Butt, to receive special offers, news and blade tips.
+Sign up for my newsletter, To The Point, to receive special offers, news and blade tips.

 Bring your knives, scissors, chisels, drill bits and axes for sharpening and save time and energy by using your utensils and tools the right way.